gvwilson/sensibleadventures/bookster/bookster.md

 Erileine hesitated.
 "Are those your…your meditation candles?"

-"You mean, am I going to cast a spell?"
+"You mean, am I going to do magic?"
 Razi shook his head.  "*La*, I am afraid not.
 Getting my things is just the small favor.
 Using them for me is the large one."

 Erileine swallowed dryly.
 "I'm not a magician."

 Razi smiled weakly.
 "Neither is anyone until they make their first bargain.
-Don't worry---most of the magic this will need is in the candles and the picture that are in the case.
-Lady Kembe paid their price when she made them---you don't have to worry about your teeth falling out, or having to stand on your head when you make water."
+Don't worry---most of what this will need is in the candles and the picture that are in the case.
+Lady Kembe paid their price when she made them---you don't have to worry about your teeth falling out or having to stand on your head when you make water."

 "I wasn't," Erileine lied.
 "I just…" She shrugged.